- You can buy a decent fat bike for less than $1000, but you’ll make a few compromises here and there.

 Gravity Bullseye Monster

 -Jack of all trades-

 + Weighs in at 40 pounds for stability

 + SRAM 2×8 drivetrain shifts smoothly and silently

 – Wheels are weighty

 – Tires and rims are not tubeless-ready

 The Gravity Bullseye Monster could also set you off on a search for this bike, but as with the others on our list, this void has everything to do with Covid-related material and labor issues and nothing to do with heavy sales.
-If you thought the words aluminum, strong and hefty couldn’t be used in the same sentence, the Monster will prove you wrong because the quality of this aluminum is fantastic.
+If you thought aluminum, solid and hefty, couldn’t be used in the same sentence, the Monster would prove you wrong because the quality of this aluminum is fantastic.

 Read more: Hydraulic vs. Mechanical Disc Brakes